bachelor-2014/report/v2/human_interaction.md

 The final goal for the EvoBot user interface is a non-functional one.
 Developing the robot is a constant reminder that the platform has certain limitations when it comes to computational power.
-Therefore it is relevant to aim for a solution that has a low performance overhead and allows favours the limited resource platform.
+Therefore it is relevant to aim for a solution that has a low performance overhead and favours the limited resource platform.
 This is a hard-to-quantify requirement and is therefore only stated informally.